yuqiii-wang/KnowledgeNotes/db/non_sql/es/elastic_search.md

 * `node.attr.server_type: hot` (optional values: `warm`, `cold`)

 ### How fast is a change available to read after just updated across multiple nodes

+As documents are indexed or updated, new segments are created.

+Over time, Elasticsearch merges smaller segments into larger ones to optimize performance and reduce overhead.

+When a document is updated in Elasticsearch, it's actually marked as deleted in the existing segment and a new version of the document is indexed into a new segment.
+The old version of the document remains in the segment until a segment merge occurs and it is eventually deleted.

 ## Shard and Index